Lab 7 In-Class: More Selection

 So the structure of the last part of your program should now

 switch statement to translate the computer play to a string

 the nested if ... else ... to determine and print winner

 Be sure your program is properly indented.
-Emacs will do the whole program
+Remember that Eclipse will

 Exercise #2: Date Validation

 Computers use dates all the time.
 For example, a program that keeps

 keeps track of your bank account may need your birth date;

 a program that keeps track of books in a library must